paramonovav/laravel-optimize-images/README.md

 ### Installation "jpegoptim" and "optipng" on CentOS with yum

-Isntalling with yum package manager
+Installing with yum package manager

 ```
 yum install jpegoptim optipng -y